 - The right sort urn will float for while and gently submerge below the surface allowing time to reflect or say some words.
 You can go to our page water urns.
-You may also wish to cast rose or delphinium petals which is a nice touch when scattering over the waves.
+You may also wish to cast rose petals which is a nice touch when scattering over the waves.
 To pass on final farewells we can provide Promises - notelets made from specialist paper that dissolve in the water allowing you to say those final words.

 How to scatter ashes on a BEACH

 If you choose a beach the most appropriate option might be Trenching or Beaching.
 If you pick the correct time and beach it can be great, we would suggest a sandy beach and spot below the high tide line, carve a groove a shape or symbol in sand such as a heart shape or their initials.
 A gardening paddle hoe works well for this.
 Sprinkle the ashes into the trench, cover if you wish and wait until the tide washes the ashes it away.

 - Don’t do it above the high tide line, if you are not sure where this is, look for the line of seaweed and debris near the top of the beach